-Other revenues primarily include mark-to-market gains or losses on assets held by us in our advisor nonqualified deferred compensation plan and model research portfolios, marketing allowances received from certain financial product manufacturers, primarily those who offer alternative investments, such as non-traded real estate investment trusts and business development companies, and other miscellaneous revenues.
+Other revenues primarily include mark-to-market gains or losses on assets held by us in our advisor non-qualified deferred compensation plan and model research portfolios, marketing allowances received from certain financial product manufacturers, primarily those who offer alternative investments, such as non-traded real estate investment trusts and business development companies, and other miscellaneous revenues.

-Other revenues for the year ended December 31, 2018 decreased by \$52.7 million compared to the same period in 2017, primarily due to unrealized losses on assets held in our advisor non-qualified deferred compensation plan, which are based on the market performance of the underlying investment allocations chosen by advisors in the plan, offset by increases in dividend income on assets held in the plan.
+Other revenues for the year ended December 31, 2019 increased by \$65.6 million compared to the same period in 2018, primarily due to unrealized gains on assets held in our advisor non-qualified deferred compensation plan, which are based on the market performance of the underlying investment allocations chosen by advisors in the plan, and increases in dividend income on assets held in our advisor non-qualified deferred compensation plan.